ashrifehn/tacobell_menu_optimization/README.md

 - Libaries: Pandas, Numpy, Selenium, Gurobi, Plotly

 ## Data
 - The primary dataset will come from the official Taco Bell website, only using the sites that allow web crawlers; this information can be viewed here: https://www.tacobell.com/robots.txt.
-Using Selenium to automate the web scraping process, I will pull information such as item names, macro/micronutrients, allergens, and indigents.
+Using Selenium to automate the web scraping process, I pulled information such as item names, macro/micronutrients, allergens, and indigents.
 All code files can be found under the data processing file.